automationhacks/automationhacks.github.io/_posts/2020-02-29-the-problem-with-titles-for-testers.md

 Yes, the scope or nature of work changes a bit based on how experienced you are and the project and team requirements.
 But they are roughly in the same ballpark.

-There are some titles that add gravitas to a person based on their experience level and the organization&#8217;s hierarchy but for the sake of arguments lets just divide them into two broad roles.
+There are some titles that add gravitas to a person based on their experience level and the organization's hierarchy but for the sake of arguments lets just divide them into two broad roles.

   * Engineers (Gets work done)
   * Managers (Supports engineers careers and helps break any roadblocks)

 <blockquote class="wp-block-quote">
   <p>
-    Titles don&#8217;t matter &#8211; Alan page
+    Titles don't matter &#8211; Alan page
   </p>
 </blockquote>